Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 dimension, you can just use the integer index `[0, 1, 2, 3, 5, 6, 7]`.
 But
 suppose you also wanted select some other non-contiguous "slice" from the second dimension.
 Using just basic indices, you'd have to index the array with normal slices then either remove or ignore the non-desired indices, neither of which is ideal.
-And it would be even more complicated if you also wanted indices out-of-order or repeated for some reason.
+And it would be even more complicated if you also wanted the indices out-of-order or repeated for some reason.

 With outer indexing, you would just construct your "slice" of non-contiguous